newaetech/chipwhisperer/docs/getting-started.rst

 Finally, ChipWhisperer also includes Jupyter Notebook tutorials and labs that both teach about side channel attacks that can be performed with ChipWhisperer, as well as showcase how to use the Python API.
 These tutorials/labs are available in the `ChipWhisperer Jupyter Github repository`_.
-Some tutorials are also available as a completed static webpage over on the :ref:`tutorials <tutorials>` page.

 .. _getting_started-important-links: